littlepunks/autohome/README.md

 - Regular WeatherAPI calls are started

 # Bugs/Known Errors
+- When developing using the Cloud version of the Arduino IDE the COM port may be held by that and not be available to Autohome.
-- TCP port must be >1024 otherwise root access is required to run the core process
+- The TCP port must be >1024 otherwise root access is required to run the core process
 - [All] After a restart the controller doesn't always appear as a COM port or ttyUSB device straight away.
-May require continuous power to gateway or g/w power cycle
+May require continuous power to gateway or g/w power cycle.
+Worse on Linux.
 - [All] Tuya support is patchy.
 Sometimes can't discover in time, doesn't report external changes.
 Currently disabled in code.

 - If Tuya devices offline will sometimes get: